sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/11_preprocessor.md

 The `getLocWithOffset` function handles wrapping offsets across multiple lines, and `get_tokens` function is already set up to handle partial ranges.
 This approach works as long as we provide a large enough offset to capture both the `#` and `define` tokens.

-However, this solution quickly breaks down.
+However, this solution isn't ideal.
 Consider, for example, a coding style that aligns macro with an arbitrary number of spaces between the `#` and the `define`, or the `define` and the start of the macro definition.
 The only restriction that the standard imposes on preprocessor directives is that they must appear on their own line and the `#` must be the first non-whitespace character.
 How do we ensure that the offset is enough to capture both the `#` and the `define`?
-We can try specifying a larger offset, but the larger this offset is the more tokens we risk pulling in, which begins introducing performance implications.
+We can try specifying a larger offset, but the larger this offset is the more tokens we risk pulling in, which brings performance implications along with it.

-An alternative (and better) approach is to take advantage of the restriction imposed by the standard.
+An alternative (and better) approach is to take advantage of this restriction imposed by the standard.
 All we need to do is modify the `get_tokens` function to allow us to retrieve all the tokens on the same line as the start location and ignore the column of the start location.
 ```cpp
 class Tokenizer {